GLSPS, LSMMA, WUAA, SPM

 S.S.
 Meteor Liability Release and Waiver Form

 This project is the 13th Annual.
-The last ten years we put this Project together, we had a great turn out.
+The last twelve years we put this Project together, we had a great turn out.
 We broke a record of 100 volunteers in 2014.
 We have an average of 50 plus people typically volunteering for this event!
-The folks from the Superior's Public Museum's Board of Directors were very appreciative with the efforts of all the organizations that helped make it successful!
+The folks from the Superior's Public Museum's Board of Directors and the City of Superior WI were very appreciative with the efforts of all the organizations that helped make this project successful!
 Let’s try making this event another successful year!

 S. S. Meteor Project 2017 Work Weekend Tasks List